krobelus/rate/README.md

-Please note that `rate` accepts proof that are technically not fully correct, Just like other checkers, we perform some transformations on the proof before actually verifying the individual steps.
+Please note that `rate` accepts proof that are technically not fully correct, Just like other checkers, we perform some transformations on the proof before actually verifying the proofs steps.
 This is done to improve performance.
 Some transformations on the proof ignore some clauses in the formula and some instructions in the proof.
 These are effectively removed from the formula or proof.
 This means that `rate` might accept a proof that contains lemmas